Office of the President

 Dr. Miller has been featured in several books in recent years including The Entrepreneurial College President; The Small College Guide to Financial Health; Born, Not Made: The Entrepreneurial Personality; The First 120 Days: What a New College President Must Do to Succeed, and #FollowTheLeader: Lessons in Social Media Success from #HigherEd CEOs.

-Throughout his career he has earned a number of personal and professional accolades.
+Throughout his career, he has earned a number of personal and professional accolades.
+In 2022, the Virginia Center for Inclusive Communities named him as a Humanitarian of the Year for his efforts in diversity, equity and inclusion at Virginia Wesleyan and throughout higher education.
 He was named President-emeritus at Wesley College in 2007, and the Wesley National Alumni Association initiated the Dr. Scott D. Miller Leadership Scholarships.
-He was also honored with the naming of the entire Wesley College sports complex as the “Scott D. Miller Stadium.”
+He was also honored with the naming of the entire Wesley College sports complex as the "Scott D. Miller Stadium."
 Scholarships in communications and leadership are also named in his honor at West Virginia Wesleyan College and Bethany College.
 The Bethany Communications and Media Arts Awards are named in his honor.
 His undergraduate alma mater, West Virginia Wesleyan, recognized him with its highest distinction, the Doctor of Humanities degree, honoris causa, and Universidad Interamericana of Costa Rica/Panama awarded him the distinguished Presidential Medal for founding the InterAmerican Consortium.

-A highly sought presenter, mentor, and author on higher education topics including financial sustainability and presidential performance for national conferences and trade journals, Dr. Miller is a regular columnist for The Virginian-Pilot, HuffPost, College Planning and Management, and Enrollment Manager.
+A highly sought presenter, mentor, and author on higher education topics including financial sustainability and presidential performance for national conferences and trade journals, he has been a regular columnist for The Virginian-Pilot, HuffPost, College Planning and Management, and Enrollment Manager.
 He is the author of a widely distributed e-newsletter, The President's Letter, a daily blog, Dialogue, and a campus-wide morning message, Nota Bene.
 For 10 years he served as the co-executive editor of Presidential Perspectives, an online presidential thought series that has resulted in 10 books.
 The series transitioned to a new name, President to President, and new sponsor in 2016.
-He has co-published three volumes of President to President.
+He has co-published five volumes of President to President.

-Dr. Miller serves as President and Chair of the Board of Directors of the National Association of Schools, Colleges and Universities of the Methodist Church and recently completed two years as Chair of the Association of Educational Institutions of the Virginia Conference of the United Methodist Church.
+He recently concluded a two-year term as President and Chair of the Board of Directors of the North American Association of Methodist Schools, Colleges and Universities (formerly National Association of Schools, Colleges and Universities of the Methodist Church).
 During his time at Bethany College, he served on the Board of Directors of The Council of Colleges and Universities of the Christian Church (Disciples of Christ) and was President of TCCUCC for four years.

 Prior to becoming a college president, he served Lincoln Memorial University as Executive Vice President (1988-91) and Vice President for Development (1984-88).
 He also served as Director of College Relations and Alumni Affairs at Rio Grande College (now University) in Ohio.

-Dr. Miller has been married for 36 years to Annie Cook Miller, and they live in Ocean View.
+Dr. Miller has been married for 39 years to Annie Cook Miller, and they live in Ocean View.
 They have two adult daughters.
 Dr. Katie Miller Sanders, her husband Dr. Gary Sanders, daughter Addison, and son Gavin, live in Stephens City, Virginia.
-Ashlee Miller Upp, her husband Justin Upp, daughter Abigail, and son, Brycen, reside in Dover, Delaware.
+Dr. Ashlee Miller Upp, her husband Justin Upp, daughter Abigail, and son Brycen reside in Dover, Delaware.